ShiroePL/AniList2MariaDB-backup/README.md

-# AniList Backup to MariaDB Database
+# AniList to MariaDB Backup
 This Python application allows you to back up your anime and manga lists from the AniList website to a local MariaDB database.
 The program offers two main functionalities:
 1. **Full Backup**: Backs up your complete list of anime/manga.
 2. **Recent Update**: Automatically updates the list, adding or changing anime/manga entries until it detects that there are no more new or recently updated items to add.